President: Dr. Florence McCarthy

-Florence graduated from the School of Pharmacy, University of Sunderland, UK with a PhD on “Synthesis of Novel Ellipticines as Molecular Probes and DNA Binders” Following Post-Doctoral Research at the Auckland Cancer Society Research Centre (ACSRC), New Zealand working on inhibitors of the Wee1 and Chk1 checkpoint kinases and the ErbB kinase inhibitor programme with successful patent registration he returned to Ireland where he is a Lecturer in the School of Chemistry at University College Cork.
-His research encompass the synthesis of new complex heterocyclic molecules for applications in the treatment of HIV and cancer.
+Florence graduated from the School of Pharmacy, University of Sunderland, UK with a PhD on “Synthesis of Novel Ellipticines as Molecular Probes and DNA Binders” funded by the EPSRC.
+Following Post-Doctoral Research with Prof. Bill Denny at the Auckland Cancer Society Research Centre (ACSRC), New Zealand working on inhibitors of the Wee1 and Chk1 checkpoint kinases and the ErbB kinase inhibitor programme, he returned to Ireland where he is a Senior Lecturer/Associate Professor at University College Cork.
+Florence is a Principal investigator in the Analytical and Biological Chemistry Research Facility (ABCRF) and leads a research theme in medicinal and pharmaceutical chemistry investigating the synthesis and evaluation of diverse bioactive molecules from steroids to complex heterocycles with the aim to develop novel molecules for the treatment of cancer and other diseases.

 Susan gained her BPharm from the University of Nottingham and her PhD in Medicinal Chemistry, from the University of Bath in 1995 for a thesis entitled “Synthesis of Biodegradable Polymers for Delivery of Diagnostic Agents”.
 She gained Post-Doctoral experience at the Institute of Macromolecular Chemistry, Prague (Royal Society European Fellowship), Johannes Gutenberg Universität, Mainz and the Inorganic Chemistry Laboratory, Oxford before taking up the Kinerton Lectureship of Organic Chemistry at Trinity College, Dublin.
 She joined the University of East Anglia in April 2003 as Lecturer of Medicinal Chemistry and was promoted to Senior lecturer in 2008.
 Her research is focused on the interface between chemistry and biology and particularly on the use of supramolecular systems for drug and gene delivery and in novel antibacterial treatments.